rhussmann/pi-dinger/README.md

 will strike the bell for 1/10th of a second, wait 2/10ths of a second, and strike the bell again for 1/10th of a second.
 The code only allows 20 numbers inside a single message.

+## SQS Message Structure

+As mentioned above, The timing of striking the bell is coded into the queue message body.
+To manually drive the queue you would need only to send a message with correct body structure.
+For example, rather than driving the bell through Slack, you could achieve the same result by placing a message on the queue being monitored with the message body `1001`.

 ## Team Members